-NY Launches Coronavirus Maternity Task Force To Find Birth Alternatives
+Coronavirus Maternity Task Force Aims To Provide Mothers Alternatives To Hospitals

 In New York, the epicenter of the United States' coronavirus outbreak, more and more expectant mothers are changing their birth plans in an attempt to avoid hospitals during the ongoing pandemic.
 To help ensure pregnant women throughout the state remain able to access the care and services they need, New York launched a coronavirus maternity task force Monday.
 Along with issuing recommendations regarding the novel coronavirus' general impact on pregnancy, New York's new maternity task force will also work to find additional ways of providing expecting mothers safe alternatives to hospitals already stressed with COVID-19 patients.

 "This pandemic strained our hospital system in a way no one could have ever imagined, and while New York leads in ensuring laboring mothers were able to have a healthy partner, friend, or family member with them during childbirth we can and should explore additional ways to make the experience less stressful," Melissa DeRosa, Secretary to New York Gov. Andrew Cuomo and Chair of the New York State Council on Women and Girls, said in a statement released Monday.
 "Birth centers can serve as a safe alternative for low-risk pregnancies — relieving the strain on hospitals and providing a supportive environment for mothers during an already stressful time."